technicat/fedicat/README.md

 Free on the [App Store](https://apps.apple.com/us/app/mercury-for-mastodon/id1486749200)

 Quirks: No obvious way to remove an account.
+Like Ivory, has profile tab in the center and search on the far right.
 Hasn't been updated since March 2021.